SimonLeigh/couchbase-mobile-portal/md-docs/ready/developer-preview/openid/overview.md

 When developing with the iOS, Android or .NET Couchbase Lite SDKs, you can take advantage of auth code flow which will handle all the complexity of user authentication for you.
 And the implicit flow should be used for all other platforms to provide the same user authentication capability.
 For example in web applications that use PouchDB or interact with Sync Gateway's REST API directly.

-The [The openid branch of Grocery Sync iOS](https://github.com/couchbaselabs/Grocery-Sync-iOS/tree/openid) is a working sample that demonstrates how to use OpenID Connect with the Couchbase Lite iOS SDK and Sync Gateway.
+The [openid branch of Grocery Sync iOS](https://github.com/couchbaselabs/Grocery-Sync-iOS/tree/openid) is a working sample that demonstrates how to use OpenID Connect with the Couchbase Lite iOS SDK and Sync Gateway.

 1. Clone the repository: `git clone https://github.com/couchbaselabs/Grocery-Sync-iOS.git`
 2. Checkout on the `openid` branch `git checkout origin/openid`